 You’re given a shot to paralyze your muscles and put you to sleep.
 The muscles are paralyzed to keep you from having violent convulsions.
 Despite its name, ECT doesn’t require physical convulsions – just a storm going through the brain.

 The shot puts you to sleep immediately.
 You awaken a while later feeling pleasantly rested and relaxed, as though nothing had happened.
+You might have a mild headache.
 You’re wheeled back to your floor to sleep it off.